Sphereon-Opensource/rn-vc-js/README.md

 ## Background

-This library is a Javascript (Node.js and browser) implementation of the [Verifiable Credentials Data Model 1.0](https://w3c.github.io/vc-data-model/) specification (the JWT serialization is not currently supported).
+This library is a Javascript (React Native) implementation of the [Verifiable Credentials Data Model 1.0](https://w3c.github.io/vc-data-model/) specification (the JWT serialization is not currently supported).